j19sch/j19sch.github.io/posts/2025/20250103-optimizing-for-moments-of-discovery.md

 	- Maaret: your input should be output eg issues
 	- recording of discovery, often: code
 	- use cases -> Alistair Cockburn's book
+	- making it concrete
+	- solidifying?
+	- capturing, but not the moment, the discovery

 Three ways of doing this (in addition to exploratory testing):